 The purpose of this document is to describe coexistence between version 3 of the Internet-standard Network Management Framework, (SNMPv3), version 2 of the Internet-standard Network Management Framework (SNMPv2), and the original Internet-standard Network Management Framework (SNMPv1).
-This document obsoletes RFC 1908 [13] and RFC2089 [14].
+This document also describes how to convert MIB modules from SMIv1 format to SMIv2 format.
+This document obsoletes RFC 2576.